raphamorim/rio/docs/docs.md

 # Possible choices: 'both', 'left' and 'right'.
 option_as_alt = 'both'

+# window-opacity changes the window transparency state.
+# Only works for Windows / X11 / WebAssembly
+window-opacity = 0.5

 # Colors definition will overwrite any property in theme
 # (considering if theme folder does exists and is being used)
 [colors]